-What did you learn about the tutor at school and colleagues?
+What did you learn from your school tutor and colleagues?

 What was the most valuable thing about moving to Spain to teach English to preschoolers?

-“Without a doubt, working as an Early Childhood teacher and living in Spain with a host family has given me first-hand knowledge of Spanish schools and Spanish life.
+Working as an Early Childhood teacher and living in Spain with a host family has given me first-hand knowledge of Spanish schools and Spanish life.
 In fact, I feel that teaching ESL to preschoolers is the most valuable skill in my professional career.
-Teaching English as a second language to 2 to 5-year-olds is challenging, but I noticed that I made my activities more interesting and provoking in order for the children to understand.
-I feel that I became very creative every day.
-The skill to be able to teach English as a foreign language is extremely valuable to me.”
+Teaching English as a second language to two to five-year-olds is challenging, but I noticed that I made my activities more interesting and provoking in order for them to understand.
+I feel that I became very creative as time went by.
+The skill to be able to teach English as a foreign language is extremely valuable to me.

 Why should Early Childhood recent graduate students apply to this program?

 The program is great.
 It is very beneficial and you learn a lot.
 I’m sure my experience teaching English abroad will set me far apart from other applicants in any position I apply for, as international experience is extremely valuable in many jobs.
 Teaching English abroad proves my ability to adapt to a new environment and to live and work with people from different cultural backgrounds.
 I will always have something interesting to talk to about in an interview regarding my experience abroad.

 Aside from this, Spain is a beautiful country with beautiful people.
 You will meet friends for life, that’s for sure.
 There is so much to do and see.
 I traveled to a ridiculous amount of Spanish cities, towns, and villages.
 It is so cheap to travel around here.
 Spain has the most beautiful beaches and a wonderful ski mountain in Sierra Nevada, Granada.
 Sincerely, I can only recommend this program.
 It has changed my life.